 The name 'Nian Gao' translates into year cake.

-Because of its sweetness as well as stickiness, the Chinese eat it during the start of the year as a way of sweetening the mouth.
+Because of its sweetness as well as stickiness, the Chinese eat it at the start of the year as a way of sweetening the mouth.
 Its name suggests a better, prosperous year for the person.

 Fried Dough Twist